 We will focus on the skills required for children to adapt to an ever-changing digital world and want our children to become independent and resilient users of technology, having the confidence and critical problem-solving skills required for their future.
 We want our pupils to be able to operate in the 21st century workplace and we want them to know the career opportunities that will be open to them if they study computing.

-By the time they leave St Francis, children will have will have developed a love of computing and gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
+By the time they leave St Francis, children will have will have developed a love of computing and gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to create, store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).

 Please click here for a copy of our table showing Computing EYFS and National Curriculum Programmes of Study for Key Stages 1 and 2.

 The school has a clear progression document for pupils throughout EYFS, KS1 and KS2.
 Please contact school if you would like a copy.

 Please click here for a copy of our long term overview.
 Further details about the implementation can be found by contacting Miss Muirhead (our Computing Lead).